 For example, if the person has attended some conferences or retreats where they felt a huge sense of inspiration and positive energy, they could add a trinket from that retreat to their vision board to aim to feel that sense of motivation again.

-Also, consider some inspirational cards or notes from friends and coworkers whom the person admires or quotes that are meaningful and inspirational.
+Also, consider some inspirational cards or notes from friends and coworkers whom the person admires or meaningful and inspirational quotes.

 Time Magazine reports that according to Switch: How to Change Things When Change Is Hard, the most effective way to motivate people is to change their behavior in some way, and this is the most successful when you speak to their feelings.